mskyttner/duckdb-cli-builds/README.md

 The resulting duckdb-AppImage should work on many x64 linuxes.

-### Alternatives

-Instead of using "linuxdeploy", the "appimage-builder" could be used:
+NB: Instead of using "linuxdeploy", the "appimage-builder" could be used:

 - <https://github.com/tyu1996/opera-AppImage/blob/master/opera.yml>

-# Building in the cloud

-Sets up [a GitHub Action](.github/workflows/push-duckdb-cli-appimage.yml) for the appimage build.

-Sets up [a GitHub Action](.github/workflows/push-duckdb-cli-arm.yml) for the arm build.